-Ben is a research student from the north coast of Ireland.
+Ben is a Research Assistant from the north coast of Ireland.
 He began his PhD at Queen's University Belfast in 2017 and successfully defended his thesis in 2021.
-The study, which was supervised by Dr. Wesley Flannery and Prof. Brendan Murtagh, investigated the transformative potential of marine citizen science.
-Funded by the Department for Economy.
+The study, which was supervised by Dr. Wesley Flannery and Prof. Brendan Murtagh, investigated the transformative potential of marine citizen science and was funded by the Department for Economy.
 Ben is interested in participatory research and the manner in which it can support more engaged forms of public participation in marine governance regimes.
 Although citizen science is far from a new form of knowledge participation, its capacity to instigate transformative change remains underdeveloped in literature.
 The focus of Ben's research is to correct for this limitation and to explore how citizen science can improve its critical perception of knowledge production processes.

 Ben also works as a Research Fellow on the Queen's Communities and Place initiative, working on projects that explore how children engage with their built environment.
 Previously, Ben worked as a Research Assistant in the LiftWEC project, where he has been examining the social acceptance of novel and emerging marine renewable energy technologies.
-Previously, Ben has assisted with work on FAIRCoast project.
+Previously, Ben has assisted with work on the FAIRCoast project.
 Funded by The Research Council of Norway, the FAIRCoast project aims to facilitate more integrated governance of the coastal zone in Norway.
 Ben has also worked as a Research Assistant on the INTERREG project MOSES.
 This involved developing best practice in port and shipping governance, coastal transition management, marine and coastal planning and stakeholder participation.
 This culminated in a range of workshops being held with stakeholders of the examine case study, Belfast Harbour.
 These workshops involved the presentation of a scenario planning exercise, where alternative pathways to sustainable development were debated.
-This work developed Ben's presentation and engagement skills, as well as his ability to conduct critically reflexive research.
 Ben also carriers out teaching duties within Queen's University Belfast, conducting seminars, feedback sessions and lectures with Under-Graduate and Masters students in the Planning Department.

 'Exploring the transformative potential of citizen science for processes of marine governance'